• Skip to main content

 The inspiration behind this recipe:

-The spinach I bought for this soup actually was intended for spanikopita.
+The spinach I bought for this soup was actually intended for spanikopita.
 Spanikopita is a dish I have not had in forever!
 There was a delightful little Greek restaurant just down the street from my apartment when I lived in Milwaukee 23-some-odd years ago.
 The spanikopita and saganaki were two of my favorite things to order there.

 Feeling nostalgic, I even went to the trouble of tracking down filo dough, which for some reason is suddenly hard to find around here.